Logical Network Perimeter

 - isolate IT resources in a cloud from non-users

-- isolate IT resources in a cloud from cloud consumers
+- isolate IT resourced in a cloud from cloud consumers

 - control the bandwidth that is available to isolated IT resources

-It is typically established via network devices that supply and control the connectivity of a data center.
-Specifically, logical network perimeters are commonly deployed as virtualized IT environments that include:
+Logical network perimeters are typically established via network devices that supply and control the connectivity of a data center and are commonly deployed as virtualized IT environments that include:

 - Virtual Firewall - An IT resource that actively filters network traffic to and from the isolated network while controlling its interactions with the Internet.

-- Virtual Network - Usually acquired through VLANs, this IT resource isolates the network environment inside the data center infrastructure.
+- Virtual Network – Usually acquired through VLANs, this IT resource isolates the network environment within the data center infrastructure.

 Figure 1 - The symbols used to represent a virtual firewall (left) and a virtual network (right).

-Figure 2 depicts a scenario in which one logical network perimeter contains a cloud consumer’s on-premise environment while another contains a cloud provider’s cloud-based environment.
-These perimeters are connected through a VPN that protects communications during their transit, since the VPN is typically implemented by point-to-point encryption of the data packets sent between the communicating endpoints.
+Figure 1 introduces the notation used to denote these two IT resources.
+Figure 2 depicts a scenario in which one logical network perimeter contains a cloud consumer’s on-premise environment, while another contains a cloud provider’s cloud-based environment.
+These perimeters are connected through a VPN that protects communications, since the VPN is typically implemented by point-to-point encryption of the data packets sent between the communicating endpoints.

-Figure 2 - Two logical network perieters surround the cloud consumer and cloud provider environments.
+Figure 2 – Two logical network perimeters surround the cloud consumer and cloud provider environments.

 Related Patterns: